 Expanding and improving care

-Since its inception, Health Access has focused on expanding health coverage through public programs, employer-based benefits, or a universal, single-payer proposal.
+Our efforts have included attempts to expand coverage through public programs, employer-based benefits, or a universal, single-payer proposal.
 Throughout its history, Health Access has worked to advance comprehensive health reforms and the vision of quality, affordable, universal health care for all Californians.